ZefengWang/Cpp/ch03/README.md

 ```
 ### Are they equivalent?
 yes if we consider it in computer's eyesight

+not very the same, 65 is storaged as a int but 'A' is a char
 ### 6. How could you use C++ to find out which character the code 88 represents?
 Come up with at least two ways.
 ```
 cout << char(88) << endl;